 These then should be wired to the furnace accordingly.
-Some transformers will display phasing symbols as shown

-CHECKING FOR PHASING - PRIMARY TO SECONDARY OF UNMARKED TRANSFORMERS in the illustration to the left to assist in determining proper transformer phasing.
+CHECKING FOR PHASING - PRIMARY TO SECONDARY OF UNMARKED TRANSFORMERS\

 If meter reads approximately 96 volts - the primary to secondary are in phase - if reads approximately 144 volts out of phase - reverse low voltage wires.